Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 At the end of the last axis, a tool is attached.
 The robot's kinematics is calculation with the G10 offsets of the currently selected tool:
 * X, Y, Z are the tool's offsets in mm.
 Default is 0, 0, 0.

 If the tool has rotational elements, which may be necessary when e. g. using tool changers, there is no parameter to set them with G10.
-As solution is to define it at the corresponding DH parameter with the B parameter.
+As solution is to define it at the corresponding DH parameter with the D parameter.
 An example will be provided in the DH document.

 Offsets are included in the calculation of the XYZ position.
 The signs of the offsets are important and depend on tool's coordinate system (explained in the DH document).